The Best Japan Travel Tips

 Note that you cannot use 1 or 5 yen coins in vending machines and phones.

-2. Do your research.
+3. Do your research.

 * Know what you want to see, and how long it takes to get there.

 * Many comprehensive sites exist that you can look through, such as Japan Guide or the JNTO.
 Many official city and town websites have their own sightseeing info online also, and often you’ll find great places that are listed nowhere else.
 Many cities and larger towns have tourist info offices in or next to their main train station – USE THEM.
 Often you can get free maps and lots of helpful info.
 Some places may be under renovation, and that may or may not matter to you.
 Look for any local rail/bus/trolley day pass to save money.
 Tokyo has an excellent 48 or 72-hour subway pass.
+It can take you to almost anywhere you’d want to go in the city (but not everywhere, of course), and as long as you don’t limit yourself to just that (sometimes a JR train may work better), it is easy to save money.

-* Do NOT automatically “Just get a JR Rail Pass”.
+JR East raised its regional rail passes by 50%, with JR West and JR Kyushu raising theirs by 20%.
+Regional passes may still offer some savings, if you travel enough.
 Know where you will go and verify you’d save money on a pass first.
-If you only stay in one region, a regional pass might make more sense.
-If you travel too slowly or too little, a JR pass might actually cost you more money.
-Use this handy calculator to see if you’ll save something or use Hyperdia.
+If you only stay in one region, a regional pass likely makes more sense.
+If you travel too slowly or too little, you’ll likely lose money on a pass.
+Use this handy calculator to see if you’ll save something or use Navitime, Ekispert, or Google Maps.
 If you travel very far, it’d probably make more sense to fly.
-Use a low cost carrier like Jet Star, or Peach.
-ANA also has its Experience Japan Fare.
+There are low cost carriers like Jet Star, or Peach, to some cities, though you need to check the schedules and factor in the baggage costs also.
+ANA also has discount fares for foreign tourists, and JAL has its Explorer Fare.
 These days you can fly across the country for peanuts, and not murder a whole day sitting on trains.
 For some areas like the Mt Fuji area, Koyasan, and Tateyama, a JR Pass won’t help you at all.
 Look at other passes too by Odakyu, Kintetsu, Tobu, Hankyu, and Nankai.
-If you are just going from Tokyo to Kansai round trip for a week or less, the JR Flex Rail Ticket is actually way cheaper than the JR Pass, plus you can ride the fastest bullet train (Nozomi) getting you there 30 minutes sooner, as well as get some other free goodies.

-Seven Myths About the JR Rail Pass:
+Eight Myths About the JR Rail Pass:

 1. Just get the rail pass and save money!